Corionis/ELS/artifacts/document/json-structure.md

  7. The case_sensitive element controls the type of comparison that is done between publisher and subscriber content.
  8. ignore_patterns and renaming sections are optional.
     1. ignore_patterns and renaming 'from' support regular expressions, see [Regular Expressions](Regular-Expressions).
+ 9. locations are matched against library sources to get the desired minimum disk free space.
+However if a -t | -T targets file is specified it overrides values in locations, new in version 3.0.0.
- 9. Any number of libraries may be added to the bibliography.
+ 10. Any number of libraries may be added to the bibliography.
- 10. Library names must match between publisher, subscriber and targets.
+ 11. Library names must match between publisher, subscriber and targets.
- 11. Paths may be absolute, e.g. C:\Media\Movies or relative, e.g. ..\Media\Movies\
+ 12. Paths may be absolute, e.g. C:\Media\Movies or relative, e.g. ..\Media\Movies\
     1. Paths are relative to the location of ELS.jar.

 ## Targets File Structure